inDriver/UDF/README.md

  ### Modularisation

-Imagine that you would like to reuse your `CounterViewController` in other app.
-Or you have much bigger reusable feature with many View Controllers.
-In this case your AppState will look like this:
+Imagine that you would like to reuse your `CounterViewController` in another app.
+Or you have a much bigger reusable feature with many View Controllers.
+In this case, your AppState will look like this:

   ```swift
 struct AppState: Equatable {